Surface Air Consumption (SAC)

 In the same trip we did a photo elect speciality course and got so focused on what we were doing and getting our buoyancy right for photo taking that we surfaced with 100 bar after a one hour dive!
 Totally different SAC rates and all driven by the three main factors of stress, exercise and buoyancy.

-You can also use your typical SAC rate to back calculate what size tank and fill level you should have for a particular dive profile.
+You can also use your typical SAC rate to back calculate what size cylinder and fill level you should have for a particular dive profile.

 Many people wonder what the ideal SAC rate is and the answer is that there is none.
 Everyone is different and we all have different oxygen needs.
 What's important is to try and improve and get used to what a good comfortable dive looks like by logging them - then you'll find out what your personal optimum SAC rate should be.